The guiding information below responds to some frequently asked questions about adding Actions, Goals and Deliverables to your RAP.

 Who can add Actions to our RAP?

 Any Chair of your RAP Working Group can add an Action to your school or early learning service’s RAP while it’s in draft.
-They will also be prompted to:
+Once added to your RAP, an Action represent an ongoing commitment made at the whole-school/service level.

 What text will automatically appear in our RAP document after we add an Action?